Guide: The Sangre de Cristo Range Traverse

 Generally subalpine travel below treeline – even where a trail is supposed to be – is difficult.
 Blowdown is one of the main issues: whole stands of trees will have been knocked down during an intense and violent windstorm.

-Bring along an immense amount of patience and a little dark humor, as you navigate sometimes straight through what seems like a never ending sea of tree trunks and sharp, pointy branches.
-You may want to make sure to bring some sort of eye protection (sunglasses will work fine).
+Bring along an immense amount of patience and a little dark humor, as you navigate sometimes straight through what seems like a never ending sea of tree trunks with sharp, pointy branches.

 Although there’s less blown down on the route then there historically has been thanks to forest fires that have cleaned up some areas, you cannot avoid all of it.
 Negotiating a blowdown area is time-consuming, and oftentimes frustrating with the chances of coming out of it with torn clothes and scratched skin being high.

-The body works differently in high elevation and for this route you’ll be at a high elevation with little break for days on end.
+The body works differently at a high altitude and this route lives at a relatively high altitude with little break for days on end.
 This can especially be an issue while sleeping and eating.

-There’s no real magic way to prepare for elevation, except to stay at elevation for long periods of time (weeks).
+There’s no real magic way to prepare for the high altitude, except to stay at high for long periods of time (weeks).

 The lowest elevation of the route is at Salida, CO at the northern end at around 7,000’, but you’ll immediately climb up high to 12,000’+ before the first peak is encountered..
 The highest elevation on this route is at 14,304’ at the top of Blanca Peak on the southern end of the route.
 Average elevation: 11,850’.
 Just like the northern end, the southern end stays high before precipitously falling back to the basin floor from 14,000’ down to around 7500’.